autonomy-course/autonomy-course.github.io/textbook/autonomy-textbook.md

 > what are the implications for **security**?

-While there is no "standard" CAN connector (each vehicle may use different ones), the **CAN Bus DB9** connector has becomem the de facto standard:
+While there is no "standard" CAN connector (each vehicle may use different ones), the **CAN Bus DB9** connector has become the de facto standard:

 <img src="img/embedded_arch/comms/can-bus-db9-connector-pinout-d-sub.svg" width="350">